 What is Arizona Qualified Charity Tax Credit?

 The Arizona Qualified Charity Tax Credit has been created for individuals who submit Arizona income tax returns.
 The credit applies to cash donations made to qualified nonprofit organizations, like Gesher Disability Resources.

 Does Gesher Disability Resources Qualify?

-A tax credit may be claimed for cash contributions made to a Qualifying Charitable Organization.
+A tax credit may be claimed for cash contributions made to a Qualifying Charitable Organization (QCO).
 Gesher Disability Resources qualifies through our 501(c)(3) nonprofit supporting organization (tax id# 86-0626273).
-Since 2015, we’re proud to say that Gesher Disability Resources met all the requirements needed by Federal and Arizona law to be considered as a Qualifying Charitable Organization.
+Since 2015, we’re proud to say that Gesher Disability Resources met all the requirements needed by Federal and Arizona law to be considered as a QCO.
 We are also listed on the Arizona Department of Revenue’s website at www.azdor.gov.

 How Do I Claim the Tax Credit?

-NEW: The State of Arizona has assigned a code to all eligible QCOs.
+QCO Code: Beginning in 2018, the State of Arizona assigned a code to all eligible Qualifying Charitable Organizations.
 “Donors will be required to use this code when taking the tax credit on their income tax returns.” (letter, State of Arizona Department of Revenue, 9.14.18)

 Gesher’s QCO Code = 20748.

 It’s simple to take advantage of the AZ Tax Credit: